 AMD causes deterioration of the macula, the central area of the retina.
 The retina is a paper-thin tissue at the back of the eye where light sensitive cells send visual signals to the brain.
 Sharp, clear, straight-ahead vision is processed by the macula.
 Damage to it results in blind spots and blurred or distorted vision.
 Those affected by AMD find many daily activities, such as driving and reading, increasingly difficult.

 Macular Degeneration Research (MDR) Program

 Scientific evidence shows that genes may play a role in the development of nearly three out of four cases of this devastating eye disease.
-Since its inception, the MDR program has awarded more than $18.4 million to support research into the causes and potential preventions and treatments of macular degeneration disease.
+Since its inception, the MDR program has awarded nearly $40 million to support research into the causes and potential preventions and treatments of macular degeneration disease.